fChristenson/My-life-as-a-programmer/README.md

 > I started at Google as a software engineer 3 months ago but I totally hate it, it is unbearable.
 Should I quit or keep trying?
 Will leaving so soon impact me badly?
 How much should I wait?

-> Why do I do poorly in interviews although I am strong technically?

 > What surprised you the most in your career as a software engineer?

 > Why do DevOps engineers make so much more than software engineers?
 Are their day-to-day responsibilities that complex?